argumentcomputer/zk-light-clients/docker/README.md

 ⚠️ The following commands should be run in the context of the root of the repository.

+The current state of the Helm Chart template expects the user to be using AWS EKS as the Kubernetes provider.
+The Helm Chart is not yet compatible with other providers.

+It also expects the user to label the nodes with the following `r7iz.metal-32xl` label.

 ## Dockerfile

 The Dockerfile leverages multi-stage builds to create an image that contains the `proof-server` binary.